-Crescent rolls or Biscuits (freeze until the day of, then place in the oven about 25 minutes before the meal)
+- Dinner rolls (freeze until the day of, then plan to bake them about 20 minutes before the meal)

 By doing the majority of the cooking in advance, I free up my time to be able to visit, watch movies with family, play games, or just relax!

 Tip: When hosting a big family event, I usually get someone else to take care of cooking and bringing the meat dish.
 This frees up my oven to heat side dishes and reduces the stress (and cost) of the event.

 If you're anything like me, this may cause a little bit of anxiety to well up in your chest.

 Take a deep breath.
 It will be ok.
 It will be ok.
 Alright now... moving on.

 On the big day, be ready and willing for people to help you.
 If you still have things to do in the kitchen, ask someone to help you.
 You'll finish faster with another set of hands, and you'll get to chat for a bit while things are still getting accomplished!

 Here are a few ideas for things that younger family members can help with:

 - Gathering chairs from around the house and bringing them to the table